jrc03c/js-csv-helpers/readme.md

 # Intro

 This is a little helper library to complement [@jrc03c/js-math-tools](https://github.com/jrc03c/js-math-tools) and [@jrc03c/js-data-science-helpers](https://github.com/jrc03c/js-data-science-helpers).
-All it does is load CSV files as `DataFrame` objects and save `DataFrame` objects as CSV files.
+It's a relatively thin wrapper around [`papaparse`](https://www.papaparse.com/).
+All it does is load CSV files or strings as `DataFrame` objects and save `DataFrame` objects as CSV files or strings.

 # Installation